 The most important thing is to identify a problem that is worth solving.
-If your product or service doesn’t solve a problem that potential customers have, you don’t have a viable business.
+If your product or service doesn’t solve a problem that potential customers have, you don’t have a viable business model.
 Simple as that.

 Now, you don’t have to be solving a massive problem where the solution will change the world.
 That’s great if you are tackling such a problem, but for most businesses, that’s not the reality.
-Problems can be simple – and that’s OK.
+Problems can be simple—and that’s OK.
 As long as you, as an entrepreneur, are solving a problem that customers have, you can build a business.
-Here are a few examples of problem statements that could be highlighted in an elevator pitch:
+Here are a few examples of problem statements that could be highlighted in a pitch:

 “Transferring photos from mobile phones is a difficult and complex process.”

 “There are no good Chinese restaurants in Eugene, Oregon.”

 “Analyzing results from MRI tests is difficult, time-consuming, and expensive.”

 Try and distill your customer’s problem down to its simplest form.
 Ideally you should be able to describe the problem you are solving in one or two sentences, or potentially a few bullet points.
 In the long run, your company may solve multiple customer problems, but initially you will be more successful if you just focus on one core problem.

 Too many entrepreneurs start their elevator pitch by describing their solution: a product or service that they think the market needs.
 They skip step 1 and don’t identify the problem they are solving.
 As a smart entrepreneur, you can avoid this mistake by first making sure that you are solving a real problem that customers actually have before you define your solution.